Small Grants for UK Charities

 Grants for Small Charities - Northern Ireland

-How To Find Even More Small UK Charity Grants
+How To Find Even More Grants for Charities and Community Projects

 A registered charity ourselves, the CEF works for any non profit, not just charities.